Marketing to Gamers: Understanding the Gaming Communities

 - Some other game companies are using short films to establish a connection with their target market even before the game is released.
 A backstory with the characters of the game is created in the form of a short film.
 Users find themselves already attached to some of these characters and they are more likely to get the game when it does get published.

 - Another trend is the adoption of early eSports before the actual release date of the game.
 Tekken 7, for instance, already featured in its publisher's King of Iron Fist tourney a couple of months before it was released.

 - Some games are achieving a lot of success through a "service" approach rather than the common one-time investment.
 Games such as Grand Theft Auto and Call of Duty are given sequels where new content is added instead of creating an entirely new game.
 Gamers are more likely to get attached to these continuous services too.

-It may seem like a lot of work at first, but marketing is actually quite a bit of fun.
+It may seem like a lot of work at first, but video game marketing is actually quite a bit of fun.
 In fact, it is almost as fun as actually developing the game.
 The idea of creating a strategy and watching it bring the desired success is fulfilling.
 All you need is the right amount of information and desire.
 We've provided the information, so it's up to you now.
 Best of luck!

 Click here to get in touch and let our gaming marketing agency start helping you today!